CLASSIC MADAGASCAR BIRDING TOUR: DETAILED ITINERARY

 Continuing southwards, the first baobabs appear in a landscape otherwise denuded of trees, and at length the open country gives way to dense arid scrub as we near the coast.
 This scrubland lies on a ridge of ancient coral, raised from the sea bed by the Earth’s inexorable movements.
 Although uninviting at first glance, this coral-rag habitat holds two highly restricted specialities.
 Here we will search for the beautiful Red-shouldered Vanga, described as recently as 1997, and Verreaux’s Coua, perhaps seeing this elegant coua sitting on a bush top, giving its not-so-elegant croaking call) and Lafresnaye’s Vanga (which, with its massive and swollen bill, is very much the local counterpart of Pollen’s and Van Dam’s Vangas).

 Other species in this area include Madagascan Buttonquail, Namaqua Dove, Madagascan Green Pigeon, Red-capped Coua (the local form is sometimes split as Brown-capped Coua), Grey-headed Lovebird and Olive (or Madagascar) Bee-eater.

-Madagascar: Day 7 The highlight of our stay at Tulear will be an excursion by boat to the small island of Nosy Ve.
+Madagascar: Day 7 A highlight of our stay at Tulear will be an excursion by boat to the small island of Nosy Ve.
 This lies just a short distance offshore and holds good numbers of breeding Red-tailed Tropicbirds.
 We should have superb views of this elegant seabird, both in flight and as they sit on their nests under the low shrubs, where they are remarkably tame and can be quite closely approached without causing disturbance.
 We will also be on the lookout for the strange burrow-nesting Crab-plover, a species that regularly occurs on this island and one that represents a monotypic bird family.